 People with normal color vision use all three types of cone cells which help differentiate colors and shades of colors.
 This is called trichromacy.
 There are variations of trichromacy, which affect color vision.
-These are:

-- Anamalous trichromacy—All three cone cells work, but one is slightly off creating a wide range of color perception depending on which cone is faulty:
+With anamalous trichromacy, all three cone cells work, but one is slightly off creating a wide range of color perception depending on which cone is faulty: